Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability

 By the induction hypothesis, we know that $\mathbb{E}J_{k+1}\left(x_1,x_2,...,x_{i-1}, \sum_{j=1}^{x_i}W_{i,j}, x_{i+1},...,x_m\right)$ is convex in $\mathbf{x}$, $i=1,2,...,m$.
 Thus, from (\ref{dp_recursion}) and Lemma~\ref{lemma_1} we know that $J_{k}(\mathbf{x})$ is also convex in $\mathbf{x}$.

 Therefore, $J_t(\mathbf{x})$ is convex in $\mathbf{x}$. \end{proof}

-$U(x)=x$ means that the tester is risk-neutral and $P=\{\mathbf{p}\}$ means that the tester is quite sure about the exact value of the users' operational profile.
-In this case, $J_t(\mathbf{x})$ is convex in $\mathbf{x}$, which implies that $J_t(\mathbf{x}+\mathbf{e}_i)-J_t(\mathbf{x})\geq J_t(\mathbf{x})-J_t(\mathbf{x}-\mathbf{e}_i)$.
+$U(x)=x$ means that the tester is risk-neutral and $\mathcal{P}=\{\mathbf{p}\}$ means that the tester is quite sure about the exact value of the user's operational profile.
+In this case, $J_t(\mathbf{x})$ is convex in $\mathbf{x}$, which implies that $J_t(\mathbf{x}+\mathbf{e}_i)-J_t(\mathbf{x})\geq J_t(\mathbf{x})-J_t(\mathbf{x}-\mathbf{e}_i)$, where $\mathbf{e}_i$ is an $m$-dimensional column vector with all entries 0 except the $i$-th entry 1.
 Thus, the expected reliability will increase in margin with respect to $x_i$.
 Note that $J_t(\mathbf{x}+\mathbf{e}_i)-J_t(\mathbf{x})\leq 0$.
-Thus, if a defect in module $C_i$ is removed (the defect number in module $C_i$ changes from $x_i$ to $x_i-1$), the expected reliability can be greatly improved when the defect number in module $C_i$ (i.e., $x_i$) is small.
-It seems that it is beneficial to testing modules with less defects as removing one defect can significantly improve the expected reliability.
-However, with less defects remaining in module $C_i$, one or more defects will be detected and removed with less probability.
-Thus, it might not be optimal to select module with the minimum number of remaining defects.
-Similarly, we can argue that it might not be optimal to select module with the maximal number of remaining defects.
-We will discuss this issue detailly in the following subsection.
+Thus, if a defect in module $i$ is removed (the defect number in module $i$ changes from $x_i$ to $x_i-1$), the expected reliability can be greatly improved when the defect number in module $i$ (i.e., $x_i$) is small.
+It seems that it is beneficial to test modules with less defects as removing one defect can significantly improve the expected reliability.
+However, with less defects remaining in module $i$, one or more defects will be detected and removed with less probability.
+Thus, it might not be optimal to select the module with minimum number of remaining defects.
+Similarly, we can argue that it might not be optimal to select the module with maximal number of remaining defects.
+We will discuss this issue in detail in the following subsection.

-However, Proposition~\ref{prop_3} does not generally hold if the tester is risk averse or he only has a rough estimate of the users' operational profile.
-Next we give two simply examples to illustrate this. {\example $m=1$, $U(x)=x-x^2$.}
+Proposition~\ref{prop_3} fails to hold generally if the tester is risk averse or he only has a rough estimate of the users' operational profile $\mathbf{p}$.
+Next we give two simple examples to illustrate this point. {\example $m=1$, $U(x)=x-1/2x^2$.}